May Day Festival Of Solidarity 2022 will take place at Old School House, Doncaster on Sunday 30th April.

-The first ever May Day Festival of Solidarity took place on Sunday 1st May 2016 at Polish Club in Barnsley.
+The first ever May Day Festival of Solidarity took place on Sunday 1st May 2016 at Polish Club (now Old School House) in Barnsley.
 Organised by Tony Wright from The Hurriers and Joe, it featured some of the finest voices in music, poetry and politics all united under one roof to celebrate International Worker’s Day.

 It was a truly special day with some incredible performances from: Attila the Stockbroker, Grace Petrie, The Wakes, The Black Lamps, Phil ‘Swill’ Odgers, Lizzie Nunnery & Vidar Norheim, The Hurriers, Janine Booth, Steve White & The Protest Family, Headsticks, Alun Parry, Sheffield Socialist Choir, Quiet Loner, Ste Goodall, Serious Sam Barrett and Joe; together with speakers from ASLEF, UNISON, UCATT, NUM, BFAWU, Orgreave Truth & Justice Campaign and the Labour Party.